-Bonus points for her love of Pregnant Butch because, as you might remember, we are all about A.K.
+Bonus points for her love of Pregnant Butch because, as you might remember, I am all about A.K.
 Summers and their raw visual exploration of pregnancy in a marginalized body.
 You'll have to read Like a Mother to see why Garbes appreciates this text, too!

 Bonus points for her (evidence-based) love of doulas: